aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

     organization.
 -   You have [Terraform](/docs/tools/terraform) installed.
 -   You have required [IAM permissions](#iam-permissions).
--   You have extracted the ID of your Aiven organization to be connected with your own cloud account to create the custom cloud:
+-   You have your Aiven organization ID:

     - From the output of the `avn organization list` command
     - By going to <ConsoleLabel name="organizations"/> in the